Baptism at Good Shepherd

 In the Lutheran tradition, we celebrate baptism as one of two sacraments.
 Baptism is the sacrament we celebrate one time and Communion is the sacrament we celebrate every Sunday in worship.

-The parts of the sacrament of baptism are water + the many promises of God in scripture (we’ll explore below) + the command of Jesus in Matthew 28:19.
+The parts of the sacrament of baptism are water + the many promises of God in scripture + the command of Jesus in Matthew 28:19.

-The sacraments help us to remember and celebrate the Story of God that we are a part of as his children.
+The sacraments help us to remember the Story of God and celebrate that we are his children!

 How Do I Get Baptized at Good Shepherd?